North Korean involvement in the Russo-Ukrainian war (2022–present): Initial reports

-They were billeted in barracks about 50 kilometers from the border with Ukraine.
+Force size and nature

+According to estimates in 2024, North Korea reportedly sent around 12,000 Korean People's Army (KPA) troops, including special forces, to support Russia, including around 500 officers and 3 generals.
+According to South Korean estimates and the Center for Strategic and International Studies in 2026, North Korea sent 16,000 and 22,000 troops in return for around $2,000 per month each.
+The Council of Foreign Relations assessed that the majority of were from the KPA's Special Operations Forces; other sources also assessed they were from an elite unit.
+Ukrainian reports mention the presence of special forces soldiers under the Reconnaissance General Bureau were also sent to Kursk.

 Nevertheless, the quality of the North Korean troops preparing for deployment in the war in Ukraine has been viewed critically.
-Ants Kiviselg, the commander of the Estonian Defense Ministry's intelligence center, stated that North Korean soldiers are usually trained to fight in mountainous terrain and have no experience of operating in Ukraine.
+Ants Kiviselg, the commander of the Estonian Defense Ministry's intelligence center, stated that North Korean soldiers are usually trained to fight in mountainous terrain and have no experience operating in Ukraine.
 He pointed out that they are unfamiliar with the climatic conditions and geography on the ground.
 He also claimed that the quality of their training in Russia is not high.
 Kateryna Stepanenko, an analyst at the Institute for the Study of War (ISW), pointed out that the term "elite" may not apply for North Korean troops.
 Despite these assessments, there were voices warning against underestimating the North Korean soldiers.

 Ukraine informed the UN Security Council that Russia allegedly intended to integrate at least five North Korean brigades, each with 2,000 to 3,000 soldiers, into its armed forces.
-According to reports from the US Department of Defense, allegedly about 10,000 North Korean soldiers had arrived in the border region of Kursk by the end of October 2024.
-Purportedly among the North Korean units is also Colonel General Kim Yong Bok, the commander of North Korea's special forces and a close confidant of Kim Jong Un.
+According to reports from the US Department of Defense, about 10,000 North Korean soldiers had allegedly arrived in the border region of Kursk by the end of October 2024.
+Purportedly among the North Korean units is Colonel General Kim Yong Bok, the commander of North Korea's special forces and a close confidant of North Korean leader Kim Jong Un.